celestiaorg/networks/celestia-node.md

 #### 2. Edit configurations (adding other celestia full nodes)

-In order for your celestia full node to communicate with other celestia full nodes, then you need to add them as `mutual peers` in the `config.toml` file and allow the peer exchange.
+In order for your Celestia full node to communicate with other Celestia full nodes, then you need to add them as `mutual peers` in the `config.toml` file and allow the peer exchange.
 ```sh
 nano ~/.celestia-full/config.toml
 ```